fbpx

 Victoria is the most cleared landscape in Australia, with a natural web of life struggling to thrive.

-There is an urgent need to safeguard the forests in the state’s east from rogue logging, extractive industries like mining, inappropriate development and a warming climate.
+There’s an urgent need to safeguard the forests in the state’s east from loophole logging, extractive industries like mining, inappropriate development and a warming climate.

 That’s why together with conservation groups, a science-based proposal for a Great Forest National Park was created.

-When it becomes a reality, the Great Forest National Park would add 355,000 hectares to the 170,000 hectares of already protected areas in Victoria’s Central Highlands.
+When it becomes a reality, the Great Forest National Park will add 355,000 hectares to the 170,000 hectares of already protected areas in Victoria’s Central Highlands.

 The proposed park enjoys widespread support among the Victorian community, and will create new and long-lasting tourism and land management jobs.